 When Thomas Wolfe wrote, “you can never come home again,” he didn’t have Mike Martin in mind.
 Brown University named former Brown basketball standout Mike Martin ‘04 the 31st head men’s basketball coach in the program’s 106-year history on June 1, 2012.
 Martin (born July 4, 1982) launched his career in 2012-2013 as the fourth youngest head men’s basketball coach in Division I.

 “Mike Martin brings tremendous energy, enthusiasm and leadership to the Brown Basketball program,” said Brown Director of Athletics Jack Hayes.
 “His experience in the Ivy League as both a successful student-athlete and coach has prepared him for this opportunity.
 We are excited that he is returning to his alma mater and look forward to the program returning to the top of the Ivy League.”

-In just one short year at the helm of the Brown Basketball team, Martin has changed the direction and culture of the program, with the building blocks in place to develop an Ivy Championship team.
+In just two short years at the helm of the Brown Basketball team, Martin has changed the direction and culture of the program, with the building blocks in place to develop an Ivy Championship team.

 In his first year as head coach of the Bears, Martin was named a finalist for the Joe B. Hall Award as the nation's outstanding first-year head coach after leading the Bears to a turnaround season with a 13-15 overall record, including a fourth place finish in the Ivy standings with a 7-7 mark after winning four of its last five games.

 Martin instilled a defensive work effort on the court that translated into an improvement in team defense of five points per game from the previous season.
 He also coached Brown's first ever Ivy League Defensive Player of the Year, Cedric Kuakumensah '16.